derekjchow/kelvin/tests/uvm/README.md

 * **Synopsys VCS:** This testbench is configured to run with Synopsys VCS.
 * **UVM:** VCS needs to be configured with UVM 1.2 support enabled.
-* **Kelvin Hardware Repository:** Access to the repository containing the `RvvCoreMiniAxi` source code is required to generate the DUT Verilog and the test binary.
+* **Kelvin Hardware Repository:** Access to the repository containing the `RvvCoreMiniVerificationAxi` source code is required to generate the DUT Verilog and the test binary.
 * **Bazel:** The build system used to generate the Verilog from the Chisel source in the Kelvin HW repository.
 * **RISC-V Toolchain:** A RISC-V toolchain (specifically `llvm-objcopy-17` or similar) compatible with the Kelvin project is needed to generate the `.bin` file.

-## Generating the DUT (RvvCoreMiniAxi.sv)
+## Generating the DUT (RvvCoreMiniVerificationAxi.sv)

 The Verilog file for the DUT needs to be generated from the Chisel source code located in the Kelvin hardware repository.